 Special Educational Needs and Disability

-At Highweek School we have a dedicated member of staff working with SEND within the school.
-As SENDco (Special Educational Needs and Disability Coordinator), they rely on the hard work of their team to support pupils with additional needs individually or in groups.
-Some members of staff work with individual children who have Educational Health Care Plans (the old statements) and require full time support in class, while others work with many children on the SEND register that may have difficulties with speech and language, fine and gross motor skills or the acquisition of literacy/numeracy skills.
+At Highweek School we have a dedicated member of staff co-ordinating SEND within the school.
+The SENDco (Special Educational Needs and Disability Coordinator), supports the staff team to support pupils with additional needs individually or in groups.
+Some members of staff work with individual children who have Educational Health Care Plans who require additional support in class, while others work with many children on the SEND register that may have difficulties with speech and language, fine and gross motor skills or the acquisition of literacy/numeracy skills.

 Teaching assistants support individual children or small groups of children as recommended by the class teachers.

-We also involve outside agencies and therapists via various routes to acquire extra support for any children who have very specific needs.
+We work closely with outside agencies and therapists via various routes to acquire extra support for any children who have very specific needs.
 Regular meetings are held with parents and there is an “open door” policy so parents can discuss any concerns as they occur.

 The intention of the Local Offer is to improve choice and transparency for families.
 It will also be an important resource for parents in understanding the range of services and provision in the local area.